dukelec/duke-blog/articles/diy-silicone-sex-toy/body.md

 <img src="pic1/9.jpg" style="max-width:100%">

 This time, the boolean difference operation is not the result we want, so we need to fix it manually.
 Select the target, press the Tab key to enter edit mode, select and delete the faces in the picture:
+(For shapes that are covered and not easy to select, the Z shortcut is often used to select the Wireframe view and then make the selection.)

 <img src="pic1/10.jpg" style="max-width:100%">